Revealed Preference Analysis Under Limited Attention: Introduction

-To what extent can the generic CLA model be useful for understanding DM's welfare?
-Consider choice observations $\C \{x,z\} = x$, $\C \{x,y,w\} = x$, and $\C \{y,w\} = y$.
+How much do we learn about DM's preferences by observing her choice if we assume she follows the generic CLA model?
+Consider the following choice observations: $\C \{x,z\} = x$, $\C \{x,y,w\} = x$, and $\C \{y,w\} = y$.
 There is no violation of rational choice in these observations.
-If an observer believes DM is fully attentive, then she infers that $x$ maximizes the DM's welfare.
-How does $x$ do, if she instead assumes that DM has limited attention?
-Under the generic CLA model, the observer would not retrieve \emph{any} information on how good $x$ is.
-This is because she casts the following interpretation: DM is disregarding everything except the chosen alternative, and thus her preference relation is completely unidentified.
-In other words, the \emph{absolute revelation} of welfare optimum under full attention collapses down to \emph{no revelation} under the generic CLA model.
+Let us first see what we learn if DM is fully attentive.
+We would infer that $x$ maximizes DM's welfare since it is chosen over all other alternatives at some budget set.
+How does $x$ do if we instead assume that her attention is limited in the sense of the generic CLA?
+We would not retrieve \emph{any} information on how good $x$ is.
+This is because we could see these observations in the following way: DM is disregarding everything except the chosen alternative, and thus her preference relation is completely unidentified.\footnote{It is easy to check that this interpretation is consistent with the definition of attention filters.} In other words, the \textit{welfare optimum} under full attention is \textit{no better than any other alternative} under the generic CLA model.